 The upshot is that insurance companies have been passing on overbilling costs to all drivers in the form of higher premiums, undermining successive government and industry promises to give motorists a break.

-The Financial Services Commission of Ontario, which regulates the insurance industry and has the power to fine or take other action against scoff-laws, has reported an “unacceptable” 70% of providers were in violation of various rules in 2016-2017 — an improvement from the 85% non-compliance reported a year earlier.
+The Financial Services Commission of Ontario, which regulates the insurance industry and has the power to fine or take other action against scoff-laws, has reported an “unacceptable” 70 per cent of providers were in violation of various rules in 2016-2017 – an improvement from the 85 per cent non-compliance reported a year earlier.
 Violations included submitting unsigned claims forms or failing to verify patient identities.
 Prosecutions, however, are rare.